imgd-cs-420x-2022/imgd-cs-420x-2022.github.io/FINAL_PROJECT.md

 # Final Project
-For the final project, the goal is to explore visual processing and interaction with your simulation.
+For the final project, the goal is to explore visual processing and interaction with your GLSL simulation.
 Your project should incorporate *two* of the following three explorations (although, if you have another idea, feel free to pitch it to me!
 I want you to do something that’s interesting / sounds fun):

 1. Given a simulation, how can we interact with it in interesting ways?
 We will discuss some of these options in class on Monday, but for now consider: